Short answer: Yes.

 You can only get access to the dashboard if you have a Surfly account.
-When you sign up with your name, company name and email address, this is the only information we store about you.
+When you sign up with your name, company name, and email address, this is the only information we store about you.
 When you delete your account, your personal info will be removed from our database.
-Next, if you sign up for a paid plan and enter your credit card info, we send this to Stripe and they handle the rest.
+If you sign up for a paid plan and enter your credit card info, we send this to Stripe and they handle the rest.

 - When a Surfly co-browsing session is started on a website, Surfly sets one cookie.
-In this we store the session ID, and the cookie will expire when the co-browse session is ended.
+In this, we store the session ID, and the cookie expires when the co-browsing session is ended.

-- All other cookies set during co-browsing, are cookies that go through our proxy and are therefore cookies that actually come from the websites that are being co-browsed.
-The responsibility of regulating these cookies thus belong to those websites respectively.
+- All other cookies set during co-browsing go through our proxy and are therefore cookies that actually come from the websites that are being co-browsed.
+The responsibility of regulating these cookies belongs to those respective websites.